If you are a stay at home mom or plan to become one, it’s a good idea to start wrapping your head around keeping a schedule or daily routine.

-Why bother with a stay at home mom schedule when you are the boss?
+Why you need a stay at home mom schedule

 When I traded my full-time career as a nurse to spend more time at home, I was looking forward to not having to do any particular thing on any particular day.
 I could go for walks with my son when I pleased, drink coffee at my leisure, and run errands when I felt like it.
 After all, the only person I had to answer to was myself!